Nodes

 Create CA

-You can create Certificate Authority (CA) to manage nodes and admin accounts of the organization.
+You can create a Certificate Authority (CA) to manage nodes and administrator accounts in the organization.

-4. Specify the CA creation information, and then click the [Create] button.
+4. Specify the CA creation information, and then click [Create].

 Note

-• CA user ID (Admin) is created as Admin-type in the network CA.
+• The CA user ID (admin) is created as an admin type in the network CA.

-• The CA user password (Admin) is stored in the CA node and is not managed by the Blockchain Service DB.
+• The CA user password (admin) is stored on the CA node and is not managed in the Blockchain Service database.

-• It takes 1 to 5 minutes to create a CA. Once the CA is created and the server starts operating, In operation is displayed in the status column of the CA list.
+• It takes approximately 1-5 minutes to create a CA. When CA creation is complete and operations begin, Running is displayed in the status column of the CA list.

 3. Click the [CAs] tab.

-The following are the descriptions for each item of the CA list page.
+Here are descriptions for each item on the CA list interface:

 Manage CA user ID

-You can register/enroll identities managed by the CA to issue or download certificates, and re-enroll certificates that are not expired.
+You can register or enroll identities managed by the CA to obtain or download certificates, and re-enroll certificates that have not yet expired.

 3. Click the [CAs] tab.

-4. Select the CA to register CA IDs from the CA list, and then click the [Manage user ID] button.
+4. From the CA list, select the CA to register the CA ID and click [Manage user ID].

-5. Set the ID in the Manage user ID and certificate pop-up window.
+5. Set the ID in the user ID and certificate management popup window.

-• To register an ID, click the [Add] button, set the ID, password, user type (orderer, peer, or client) in the newly created settings field, and then click the [Register] button.
+• To register an ID, click [Add].
+Set the ID, password, and user type (orderer, peer, or client) in the fields below, then click [Register].

-• Click the [Reissue] button to reissue certificates.
-Then, the certificates are issued.
-The user ID is stored in the CA node and is not managed by the Blockchain Service DB.
+• To re-enroll the certificate, click [Re-enroll].
+A certificate is enrolled.
+The user ID is stored on the CA node and is not managed in the Blockchain Service database.

 Note

-• All ID types of certificates issued in Fabric CA servers: 3 years
+• All ID types for certificates enrolled from the fabric CA server: 3 years

 Monitor CA